finale-lua/lua-scripts/docs/rgp-lua/finenv-properties.md

 #### ExecuteLuaScriptItem\* (function)

-Accepts an instance of `FCLuaScriptItem` and launches it in a separate Lua state.
-If the item is an ad-hoc script, you must maintain your reference to the script item until the ad-hoc script terminates.
+Accepts an instance of [`FCLuaScriptItem`](https://pdk.finalelua.com/class_f_c_lua_script_item.html) and launches it in a separate Lua state.
+If the item is an ad-hoc script (created with [CreateLuaScriptItemsFromFilePath](#CreateLuaScriptItemsFromFilePathfunction)), you must maintain your reference to the script item until the ad-hoc script terminates.
 If you allow your reference to be garbage collected, or if your script terminates, the separate executing ad-hoc script terminates immediately.
 The function returns either a single value or three values if the executed item returns a message.

 |Input Type|Description|